neume/chordpro-parser/lib/parser/README.md

 to monitor the grammar depth.

 ## Context Free Grammar
 This is the rough design of our grammar.
+I forgot how should the grammar will end up like.
+This is the best iteration for now.
 It will change overtime.
 ```
 song -> feed+
 feed -> directive | line